warsk29/gittest/readme.txt

-gti is a version control system. git is free software.
+Gti is a distributed version control system.
+Git is free software.